ray-project/ray/doc/source/tune-distributed.rst

 .. tip::

-    If you have already have a list of nodes, skip down to the `Local Cluster Setup`_ section.
+    If you have already have a list of nodes, go to the `Local Cluster Setup`_ section.

 Ray currently supports AWS and GCP.
 Below, we will launch nodes on AWS that will default to using the Deep Learning AMI.
 See the `cluster setup documentation <autoscaling.html>`_.